Common Typeclasses

 (x <> y) <> z == x <> (y <> z)

-, and adds an identity to Semigroup
+Monoid is a subclass of Semigroup, and adds an identity to Semigroup.

 mempty :: a

-The laws are the same again as Monad
+The laws are the same again as Monad and categories!

 x <> mempty == x